tamnguyenbbt/Okapi/README.md

 * GetLifespanInMilliseconds -> get life span of a web element, useful for elements which exist a short time, such as a validation error message
 * (To be added)

-## Check Visual Studio unit test logs for failed tests
+## Visual Studio Unit Test Logs for Failed Tests

 * Okapi console logs (in JSON format) on failed tests are comprehensive which support the best for script debugging

 ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/UnitTestExplorer.png)

-## View test execution report
+## View Test Execution Report

 * If you have installed the Html test report nuget package mentioned above, Okapi creates test execution reports for you after each execution.